uezo/aiproxy/README.md

 ## 🛠️ Custom entrypoint

-To customize **🦉AIProxy**, make your custom endpoint and configure logger and filters here.
+To customize **🦉AIProxy**, make your custom entrypoint and configure logger and filters here.

 ```python
 from contextlib import asynccontextmanager